Table Of Contents

 Zabbix

-The Zabbix monitoring platform for Azure tracks metrics from hosted or sourced Azure servers, VMs, and network devices in real-time.
+The Zabbix monitoring platform for Azure tracks metrics from hosted or sourced Azure servers, VMs, and network devices in real time.
 It includes support for vendor monitoring templates and reading diagnostic data for Azure VMs.
-You can also monitor the health of your Azure services using a Python script but also integrates with Azure API for deeper monitoring.
+You can also monitor the health of your Azure services using a Python script that integrates with Azure API for deeper monitoring.

 In addition, you can request custom integrations based on Zabbix’s best practices and your preferences.